hyprwm/hyprland-wiki/content/useful-utilities/clipboard-managers.md

 - [`wl-clip-persist`](https://github.com/Linus789/wl-clip-persist) - When copying something on Wayland, the copied data remains in the clipboard until the application that was copied from is closed; after that, the data disappears and can no longer be pasted.
 To fix this problem, you can use `wl-clip-persist` which will preserve the data in the clipboard after the application is closed.

-- [`cursor-clip`](https://github.com/Sirulex/cursor-clip) - A modern wayland clipboard manager built with Rust, GTK4, Libadwaita and Layer Shell that makes clipboard handling more reliable.
+- [`cursor-clip`](https://github.com/Sirulex/cursor-clip) - A modern Wayland clipboard manager built with Rust, GTK4, Libadwaita and Layer Shell that makes clipboard handling more reliable.
 Features a Windows 11–style clipboard history interface with native GNOME design, which is always positioned at the current mouse pointer location.
 Supports all clipboard formats, including text, images, and files.

 ## cliphist